azlandev/ml-calculator/README.md

 ## Usage

 To start the flask server, simply run the `flask_server.py` by entering `python flask_server.py` in your command line.
 To start the React app, enter `npm start` in a separate command line window from the `/client/` folder.
-A new window should automatically open in your browser
+A new window should automatically open in your browser.

 ## Machine learning